Shin Goo: Career

-Early theater career
+Early career

 He debut onstage in 1962 in Yoo Chi-jin's play "So," with the role of a grumpy father.
 Instead of his real name, Shin Soon-ki, Shin acted under the stage name Shin-gu.
 His stage name was given to him by playwright Yoo Chi-jin when he was a first-year student at the Namsan Drama Center's Theater Academy.
-Shin said, "It seems that he gave me a long term gu (久) to be an actor without thinking about anything else.
-I feel joy when I stand on stage as a 'completely different me'."Shin decission to pursue acting was not supported by his family.
-Shin began to be recognized as an actor after winning three awards for male acting at the most prestigious Dong-A Theater Awards.
-Shin won the 3rd Dong-A Theater Award for Best Male Actor in 1966 for his role as chairman of the People's Committee in the play I Will Become a Human and for his role as crown in "Given Up and Beth."
-He then won the 6th Dong-A Theater Award for Best Male Actor in 1969 through his role as Stanley in Tennesse William's play A Streetcar Named Desire.
-Shin cited the play as his most memorable work in interview with Kyunghyang Shin-mun.
-"Mr. Yoo Chi-jin made me study at the East West Cultural Center of the University of Hawaii for a year, and I did it right after I returned home," he recalled.
-Shin never stopped after winning two acting awards.
-Shin got his third best male actor at the 8th Dong-A Theater Awards in 1971 for role Harry in the play Luv.
+Shin said, "It seems that he gave me a long term gu (久) to tell me not to think about anything else and to be an actor for a long time.
+I feel joy when I stand on stage as a 'completely different me'."After his time at the Drama Center, Shin worked in various theater companies such as Dongrang Repertory, Experiment, Freedom, Square, and affiliated theater companies.
+However, his decision to pursue acting was not supported by his family.
+It was only after winning three awards for male acting at the prestigious Dong-A Theater Awards that Shin began to gain recognition as an actor.
+In 1966, he won the 3rd Dong-A Theater Award for Best Male Actor for his roles as the chairman of the People's Committee in "I Will Become a Human" and as crown in Porgy and Bess.